mrminhaz87/Railway-IT-OT-Demo/attack/OT_attack_case1_falseCmdInjection.md

 ![](img/collsision.png)

-The attack malware (injector) need to repeat inject at less 3 commands in two trains PLC under the frequency which higher than trains operator.
+The attack malware (injector) is designed to repetitively inject a minimum of three commands into the PLCs of two trains, maintaining a frequency higher than that of the train operators.
+The specific actions involve:

-1. Keep sending power cut off command to the front train (ccline-0) to make it stop.
+1. Continuously sending power cut-off commands to the front train (ccline-0), forcing it to come to a halt.
-2. Keep send full throttle command to behind train (ccline-1) to make it rush to the front train (ccline-0) .
+2. Persistently dispatching full throttle commands to the rear train (ccline-1), compelling it to accelerate towards the front train (ccline-0).
-3. To avoid the behind train (ccline-1) collision detection sensor trigger train break, keep injecting the detection sensor clear cmd (holding register val=0, front safe) to ccline-1 PLC.
+3. In order to prevent the collision detection sensor of the rear train (ccline-1) from triggering the train's brakes, consistently injecting the detection sensor clear command (holding register value = 0, indicating front is safe) to the ccline-1 PLC.

-Then the accident will happen, the attack is possible to be detected by train operator if he found the train ccline-1’s throttle and speed is unusual.
+This sequence of commands, when executed, sets the stage for a simulated train accident.
+It is noteworthy that the attack may potentially be detected by the train operator if anomalies such as unusual throttle and speed readings on train ccline-1 are observed.
+Such detection underscores the importance of vigilance and monitoring in identifying and mitigating cyber threats to railway systems.

 **How the malware to prevent the train operator do emergency stop to save train if he detected the attack/exception state:**

-As shown below PLC clock cycle :
+As shown below one PLC clock cycle :

 ![](img/plcClock.png)

-1. PLC will accept the command from t0 to t1 and update its memory.
+1. The PLC is designed to accept commands within the time interval from t0 to t1 and update its memory accordingly.
-2. Plc will execute its ladder logic based on the latest memory state at t1. the execute take a very short period t1 - t2.
+2. Subsequently, the PLC executes its ladder logic, utilizing the most recent memory state as of t1, and completes this process within a very short period, t1 - t2.
-3. The attacker will send multiple false cmd  in high sequency try to overwrite the train operator’s correct control command.
+3. The attacker will send multiple false data / command in high sequency to try to overwrite the train operator’s correct control command.
 Unless the operator can press the train emergency stop button supper fast (which is impossible faster than the malware program), then he will not be able to stop the train accident.